-We account for our share-based compensation plans in accordance with SFAS No. 123(R), Share-Based Payment (SFAS No. 123 (R)).
-Accordingly, we recorded stock-based compensation expense for awards granted prior to, but not yet vested, as of January 1, 2006, as if the fair value method required for pro forma disclosure under SFAS No. 123 Accounting for Stock-Based Compensation, were in effect for expense recognition purposes, adjusted for estimated forfeitures.
-For stock-based awards granted after January 1, 2006, we have recognized compensation expense based on the estimated grant date fair value method using the Black-Scholes option pricing model.
+We recognize share-based compensation expense based on the estimated grant date fair value method using the Black-Scholes option pricing model.
 For these awards, we have recognized compensation expense using a straight-line amortization method (prorated).
-As SFAS No. 123(R) requires that stock-based compensation expense be based on awards that are ultimately expected to vest, stock-based compensation for the fiscal years ended December 31, 2008 and 2007 were reduced for estimated forfeitures.
+Share-based compensation expense is based on awards that are ultimately expected to vest.
+Share-based compensation for the fiscal years ended December 31, 2009 and 2008 was reduced for estimated forfeitures.
 When estimating forfeitures, we consider voluntary termination behaviors, as well as trends of actual option forfeitures.
-For the fiscal years ended December 31, 2008 and 2007, stock-based compensation totaled \$0.7 million and \$1.6 million, respectively.
+For the fiscal years ended December 31, 2009 and 2008, share-based compensation totaled \$0.3 million and \$0.7 million, respectively.

-As of December 31, 2008, there was \$0.4 million of total unrecognized compensation cost related to nonvested stock-based compensation arrangements granted under all of our plans.
-The cost is expected to be recognized over a weighted average period of approximately 11⁄2 years.
+As of December 31, 2009, there was \$0.1 million of total unrecognized compensation costs related to nonvested stock-based compensation arrangements granted under all of our plans.
+The cost is expected to be recognized over a weighted-average period of approximately one year.

-SFAS No. 123(R) requires cash flows resulting from excess tax benefits to be classified as a part of cash flows from financing activities.
+Accounting standards require that cash flows resulting from excess tax benefits to be classified as a part of cash flows from financing activities.
 Excess tax benefits are realized tax benefits related to tax deductions for exercised options in excess of the deferred tax asset attributable to stock compensation costs for such options.

-During the fiscal years ended December 31, 2008 and 2007, no stock options were exercised; therefore, no cash payments were received.
-In addition, during the fiscal years ended December 31, 2008 and 2007, we did not recognize a tax benefit on our stockbased compensation expense due to our valuation allowance on substantially all of our deferred tax assets.
+During the fiscal years ended December 31, 2009 and 2008, no stock options were exercised; therefore, no cash payments were received.
+In addition, during the fiscal years ended December 31, 2009 and 2008, we did not recognize a tax benefit on our stock-based compensation expense due to our valuation allowance on substantially all of our deferred tax assets.